Dissident Editions

 The same viciousness is apparent in America, where it is also a crime to take photographs in slaughterhouses.

-It is interesting that anglophone Britain and America are the two most moralistic and militaristic Empires in history - and the two most criminal empires in history - precisely because of their moralistic hypocrisy.
+It is interesting that anglophone Britain and America are the two most moralistic and militaristic Empires in history - and the two most criminal empires in history -

 This (and their attitude to shoplifiting) may have something to do with the adversarial (rather than investigative) basis of their legal and political system.